OpenUK/publiccode.directory/entry-files/Readme.md

-# Federated database 'entry' meta-files
+# Federated database 'entry' meta-files of resources

-A main centralised index file links to federated entry files which contain the information of a particular record.
+A main centralised index file links to federated entry files which contain the information of a particular resource.
 These 'entry' files can then be managed by the software maintainer or a 3rd party, therefore sharing the upkeep of the records.

+An entry represents software, policies, resources and case studies.

 # Sample entries